GannaWalaa/Kotobi/README.md

 * Basics of Bootstrap
 * JavaScript

-This project is an E-Commerce Front-End website where customer can buy used books or sell his own.
+This project is an Book Library Front-End website where customer can view book information.